People

 kat.koszela@gmail.com

-Carlos M. Pires-Silva, MSc
+Carlos Moreno, MSc

 Carlos is a Brazilian entomologist and PhD student at Museu de Zoologia da Universidade de São Paulo (MZUSP) with Dagmara as co-advisor.
 His research focuses on the systematics and biology of termitophilous rove beetles, with a special focus on the subfamily Aleocharinae.
 For his PhD project, he aims to explore the co-evolutionary dynamics between the subtribe Termitogastrina and their termite hosts using genomic data and phylogeographic analysis.
 His main expertises are taxonomy and morphology, and he loves field trips.